Easy Ways to Start Mango Farming Business in Nigeria (2024)

 You can either choose to plant the mango seeds on the mainland or in your backyard after which you would transplant them between 3 to 6 months to a wider area.

-Read Also: How To Start Plantain Farming Business In Nigeria (2024)
+Read Also: How To Start a Quail Farming in Nigeria [Detailed Guide]

 Whichever of these proceedings you would be taking for your mango cultivation, the topsoil should be mixed with manure in a 1:1 ratio.